diegopau/PowerDirHasher/README.md

 To start the program:

 - Option 1: You directly execute the .bat file.
-In this case the program will first ask you to indicate the path of a folder or a .hashtask file. that contains a list of folders to process.
+In this case the program will first ask you to indicate the path of a folder or a .hashtask file that contains a list of folders to process.

 - Option 2: You drag and drop a folder or a text file ending in .hashtask that contains a list of folders to process.